qossmic/deptrac/README.md

 ## Different layers and different views

 In the example above we defined 3 different layers (*controller*, *repository* and *service*).
-Deptrac gives architects the power to define what kind of layers exists.
+Deptrac gives architects the power to define what kind of layers exist.

 Typically usecases are: